sahrawatvinay/cpp/arrays/readme.txt

 initiazing the array with arr[size] is bad practise. where the size is a variable entered by user. int arr[100000] is still a better practise than this.

+* when we pass an array as an argument to a function, it does not create a copy of that array, rather, the address of array is being passed, and if we try to do any updations to that array in the function the value of actual array also gets updated. but in case of variables it is not so, a copy is being created in case of variables and the values does not get altered if changed in the called fn.